threefoldfoundation/www_threefold_farming/content/page/token/comparison/section2/section2.md

 title: Spend TFT
 ---

-Deploy your workloads & applications on the ThreeFold Grid with your virtual data center and marketplace.
+Deploy your workloads and apps with your own VDC and marketplace.